mavlink/qgc-dev-guide/en/getting_started/README.md

 This topic explains how to get the *QGroundControl* source code and build it either natively or within a *Vagrant* environment.
 It also provides information about optional or OS specific functionality.

+## Daily Builds

+If you just want to test (and not debug) a recent build of *QGroundControl* you can use the [Daily Build](https://docs.qgroundcontrol.com/en/releases/daily_builds.html).
+Versions are provided for all platforms.

 ## Source Code

 Source code for *QGroundControl* is kept on GitHub here: https://github.com/mavlink/qgroundcontrol.